Lionel James

-High school and college career
+Early life and college

 James was born in Albany, Georgia, where he attended Dougherty High School, playing football, basketball, and running track.
 Because of his small stature of 5 ft 6 in and 150 lb, Auburn University was the only major college to recruit him.
 He played college football for the Tigers, sharing the backfield with Bo Jackson.
 James was Auburn's leading rusher with 561 yards in 1981, head coach Pat Dye's first year with the team.
 He ran for over 700 yards in consecutive seasons as a junior and senior.
 James also led the team in all-purpose yardage in 1981 and 1982, when he also led the nation in punt returns with a 15.8-yard average.
 He was a captain in 1983, when the Tigers won the Southeast Conference championship and the 1984 Sugar Bowl.
 Auburn finished 11–1 and ranked No. 3 by the Associated Press.
 James was inducted into the Alabama Sports Hall of Fame in 2006.